numpy/numpy/doc/source/reference/distutils_status_migration.rst

 ----------------

 There are several build systems which are good options to migrate to.
-Assuming you have compiled code in your package (if not, we recommend using Flit_) and you want to be using a well-designed, modern and reliable build system, we
+Assuming you have compiled code in your package (if not, you have several good options, e.g. the build backends offered by Poetry, Hatch or PDM) and you want to be using a well-designed, modern and reliable build system, we recommend:
-recommend:

-1. Meson_
-2. CMake_ (or scikit-build-core_ as an interface to CMake)
+1. Meson_, and the meson-python_ build backend
+2. CMake_, and the scikit-build-core_ build backend

-If you have modest needs (only simple Cython/C extensions, and perhaps nested ``setup.py`` files) and have been happy with ``numpy.distutils`` so far, you can also consider switching to ``setuptools``.
+If you have modest needs (only simple Cython/C extensions; no need for Fortran, BLAS/LAPACK, nested ``setup.py`` files, or other features of ``numpy.distutils``) and have been happy with ``numpy.distutils`` so far, you can also consider switching to ``setuptools``.
 Note that most functionality of ``numpy.distutils`` is unlikely to be ported to ``setuptools``.

 Moving to Meson
 ~~~~~~~~~~~~~~~

-SciPy has moved to Meson for its 1.9.0 release.
+SciPy has moved to Meson and meson-python for its 1.9.0 release.
 During
 this process, remaining issues with Meson's Python support and
 feature parity with ``numpy.distutils`` were resolved. *Note: parity means a
-large superset, but right now some BLAS/LAPACK support is missing*.
+large superset (because Meson is a good general-purpose build system); only
-SciPy uses almost all functionality that
+a few BLAS/LAPACK library selection niceties are missing*.
+SciPy uses almost
-``numpy.distutils`` offers, so if SciPy has successfully made a release with
+all functionality that ``numpy.distutils`` offers, so if SciPy has successfully
-Meson as the build system, there should be no blockers left to migrate, and
+made a release with Meson as the build system, there should be no blockers left
-SciPy will be a good reference for other packages who are migrating.
+to migrate, and SciPy will be a good reference for other packages who are
+migrating.
 For more details about the SciPy migration, see:

 - `RFC: switch to Meson as a build system <https://github.com/scipy/scipy/issues/13615>`__
 - `Tracking issue for Meson support <https://github.com/rgommers/scipy/issues/22>`__